Mechanical Design Services Enclosures, DFx, and Structural Analysis

 Rugged Metal Enclosures for Military Applications - MIL-STD-810 / JSS 55555

+Military and defense electronics operate in environments placing extreme demands on mechanical structures: wide temperature cycling, humidity, fungus exposure, sand and dust ingress, shock from weapons fire, vibration from vehicles and helicopters, and altitude.
 Qmax Systems designs rugged enclosures to MIL-STD-810H (US military environmental engineering standard) and JSS 55555 (Indian DRDO/DGQA equivalent), with full documentation supporting test qualification.
 Structural analysis is performed before hardware is built, reducing prototype-test cycles.

 Design Approach for MIL-Grade Enclosures

-Aluminium alloy castings and extruded / machined Al chassis
+Aluminum alloy castings and extruded / machined Al chassis

 Conformal sealed interfaces; EMI gasket seating (finger stock, wire mesh)